My Summer Research

 TwitLit Project: Spring Semester Work and Looking Towards the Summer

 Spending the spring semester working on the TwitLit project was, for me, an engaging and hands-on first experience with the Digital Humanities (DH).
 As a research assistant, I worked with another student assistant, Meg Coyle, to document and record data on tweets in 2019 related to the writing community.
-Christian Howard-Sukhil, the head of the project and the DH Postdoctoral Fellow at the university, trained us to use Python scripts developed for scraping Twitter as well as Twarc tools developed through Documenting the Now (DocNow) in order to collect tweets (and accompanying metadata) that contained different writing-related hashtags.
-Using these scripts, we can record the number of tweets that contained a particular hashtag within a given time period, as well further information on each individual tweet, such as the timestamp or the number of likes and retweets.
+Christian Howard-Sukhil, the head of the project and the DH Postdoctoral Fellow at the university, trained … Continue reading TwitLit Project: Spring Semester Work and Looking Towards the Summer

 My TwitLit Adventure

 Since the beginning of 2020, it has been an awesome experience working on Project Twitter Literature (“TwitLit”) in an effort to break down Twitter literature over the course of the past couple of years.
 I was stranger to the technique of “scraping” or “scrubbing” tweets, but was immediately engaged with the idea when I heard about the opportunity.
-I have always had a love for writing and in this new age where social media is everyone’s outlet to express themselves, and Dr. Christian Howard-Sukhil, who heads the project, made me understand the shift in literature in this new media era.
+I have always had a love for … Continue reading My TwitLit Adventure